Callum-A/cosmwasm-zero-to-hero/06 - Instantiate/README.md

 // Following code omitted
 ```

-Alright that's a lot of code.
+Alright, that's a lot of code.
 Let's talk you through it step by step.

 So the first two lines after `set_contract_version` unwrap our `Option` field and if it is `null` sets it to `info.sender.to_string()` which is the message sender's address as a string.

 Rust features a lot of unwrapping of errors and providing defaults, so I recommend you understand this pattern.

-In this case if we gave it `null` in our instantiate as the admin, it would be set to the sender.
-Otherwise it would use whatever value we passed it.
+In this case, if we gave it `null` in our instantiate as the admin, it would be set to the sender.
+Otherwise, it would use whatever value we passed it.

 It then validates the address by passing it as a `&str` to the `deps.api.addr_validate()` function.
 This validates if an address is valid and throws an error otherwise.
-We handle this error by proceeding the call with a `?` this automatically unwraps and throws the error if one is given.
+We handle this error by proceeding with the call with a `?` this automatically unwraps and throws the error if one is given.
 This means an `Invalid Address` error will be thrown back to the user if they provide an invalid one.

 The next line creates a `Config` struct with our now validated admin address as the admin.
 We have to clone the validated address to avoid moving values.

 The line following that stores it in our `CONFIG` storage.
 (Ensure you have imported `CONFIG` from `state.rs`).
 It does this by calling it with `deps.storage` which is our contracts storage and giving it the address of our newly created config variable.
-It does this by preceeding it with the `&` character.
+It does this by preceding it with the `&` character.

 The final line is our return line indicated by no `;`.
 This returns a success using the `Ok` and `Result` structure.

-Within the `Ok` structure we create a response using various builder methods.
+Within the `Ok` structure, we create a response using various builder methods.
 We add two attributes, which for simple understanding are similar to HTTP headers.
-Get into a habit of writing good attributes as they help a lot with providing metadata to a front end.
-In this case we add two, one of which tells the user what 'endpoint' they called and the other tells the user who the admin of the contract is.
+Get into a habit of writing good attributes as they help a lot with providing metadata to the front end.
+In this case, we add two, one of which tells the user what 'endpoint' they called and the other tells the user who the admin of the contract is.

-We have implemented our first entry point of our contract!
-In the next section we will implement tests for it!
+We have implemented the first entry point of our contract!
+In the next section, we will implement tests for it!
 Tests are vital for smart contracts.